Treats infections caused by bacteria. This medicine is an antibiotic.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breast feeding, or if you have kidney disease, Parkinson's disease, or myasthenia gravis.
-Tell your doctor if you have asthma or other breathing problems, or if you have had an allergic reaction to sulfites (preservatives).
-Be sure to tell your doctor if you have a history of kidney problems or if you have ever received dialysis.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, hearing problems, Parkinson disease, myasthenia gravis, asthma or other breathing problems, or if you had an allergic reaction to a sulfite.

 Possible Side Effects While Using This Medicine